Welcome to the Frequently Asked Questions page! We hope this FAQ will help fans with common questions:

 Why are some of your books out of print/hard to find in stores?

-As much as we’d like to keep our entire catalog in print and available, the truth is that as a series ages, retailers stop ordering as many copies.
-Due to contract terms and limited warehouse space, certain volumes of a certain series may no longer be available to order new.
-This is why we’re happy to offer digital versions of most of our series–it keeps them more accessible!
+In general, as much as we’d like to keep our entire catalog in print, it is important to remember that as a series ages, retailers stop ordering as many copies and reprinting is no longer feasible.
+Due to contract terms and limited warehouse space, certain volumes of some series may no longer be available to order new.
+We encourage all buyers to preorder books and purchase copies when available, and are happy to offer digital versions of most of our series to keep them accessible!

 Do you have a release schedule of your upcoming manga?